ryan-roemer/backbone-testing/README.md

 ## Formidable Labs

-Ryan and the team at [Formidable Labs][formidable] help developers ranging from startups to Fortune 500 companies with all aspects of Backbone.js web application and test development.
+Ryan and the team at [Formidable Labs][formidable] help developers, from startups to Fortune 500 companies, with all aspects of Backbone.js web application and test development.
 At Formidable, we lead high-impact training sessions, build out some of the world's largest Backbone.js applications, and help get new projects of any